barnabycollins/blog/_posts/2023-05-02-sound-tech-for-djs.markdown

 Plugging TRS into a TS socket (or vice versa) won't break anything, particularly if the TRS part is balanced - it's pretty idiot proof.
-However, if you do happen to be using TRS for stereo instead of balanced audio, and you have issues, the cause may be that you've plugged TRS into TS somewhere.
+However, if you do happen to be using TRS for stereo instead of balanced audio, and you have a missing channel, the cause may be that you've plugged TRS into TS somewhere.

+6.35mm cables' quality can be judged in the same way as XLR - if it feels solid, it's good.
+If it feels cheap and hollow, it's bad.

 # Advanced sound tech: phono signals